“There’s a reason He called us His Body and not His Estate.”

 We could be the ones who know that the only thing that counts is faith expressing itself through love.
 (Gal.5:6)

-The sisters who know not just in our cerebral synapses but in the chambers of our bravely pounding hearts: that if we have right doctrine, but have not love, we are nothing more than a clanging gong.
+The people who know not just in our cerebral synapses but in the chambers of our bravely pounding hearts: that if we have right doctrine, but have not love, we are nothing more than a clanging gong.

 I could tell Tib that.

-That the only barbed wire the Body ever knows is like those barbed thorns pressed into his brow.
+That the only barbed wire the Body ever knows is like those barbed thorns pressed into His brow.